meteor/meteor/content/mobile.md

 <h3 id="installing-prerequisites-ios-on-mac">iOS on Mac</h3>

-In order to build and run iOS apps, you will need a Mac with Xcode 7.2 installed.
+In order to build and run iOS apps, you will need a Mac with Xcode 7.2 or higher installed.

 <h4>Installing Xcode from the App Store</h4>